Artist and maker Natalie Novak of Combed Thunder shares her top weaving tips and takes us through the anatomy of a weaving loom IG-style

 4. Be original.
 Your best weaving will come from the heart; it really shows when you love what you do.

 Want to put your weaving skills to the test?
+Want to show off your weaving loom knowledge?
 Try our woven chair seat tutorial in Mollie Makes 43 by April Rhodes and read more about weaving in our Tea and a Chat with Maryanne Moody of Hackwith Design House